norahollenstein/copco-processing/README.md

 Use the script `validate_data.py` to check the data quality, e.g., word length effect and landing position analysis.

 Use the script `participant_correlations.py` to calculate correlations between different participants characteristics.

+## Dyslexia classification

+This directory contains the code used for the dyslexica classification methods described in the following publication:

+Marina Björnsdóttir, Nora Hollenstein, and Maria Barrett, 2023.
+Dyslexia Prediction from Natural Reading of Danish Texts.
+In _Proceedings of the 24th Nordic Conference on Computational Linguistics_, pages 1712–1720, Torshavn, Faroe Islands.